 P3MB examines:

-- The clinical and nosological challenges of changing concepts of disease from an illness-based bedside model to a risk-based or desktop model, with attention to impact on concepts of health, disease, aging and the intersecting meanings of enhancement, prevention and treatment
+- How the transformation of concepts of disease from an illness-based bedside model to a risk-based or desktop model changes ideas of health, aging and the intersecting meanings of enhancement, prevention and treatment.

-- The patient and family experience, with an emphasis on privacy and confidentiality, identity, stigma and stereotyped threat, and living with cognitive symptoms
+- The patient and family experiences of living with a neurodegenerative disease, with attention to privacy and obtrusiveness, identity, stigma and stereotype threat, decision making, and living with cognitive symptoms.

 Collaborations: